• Home

 Sega Does What Nintendoes, Opens ...

 SEGA has a problem that most publishers would consider a good one to have: their games are actually good.
 Reviews are solid, players who do buy in tend to enjoy what they get, and the company has shown it can deliver quality across genres.
-So why, according to SEGA's own shareholder Q&A, is that "relatively high acclaim" not yet translating to higher sales?
+So why is that "relatively high acclaim" not yet translating to higher sales?
+The company's own shareholder Q&A addressed this disconnect directly.

 The trust gap that reviews can't close

 Capcom is the obvious comparison point.
-Their late-2010s comeback is well-documented, and they've since gone on record saying they actually prefer strong critical reception over big launch numbers.
+Their late-2010s comeback is well-documented, and they've publicly stated they actually prefer strong critical reception over big launch numbers.
 That philosophy works because Capcom built something SEGA hasn't quite managed yet: consistent player trust.

 SEGA has released strong games recently, but they're working against a long history of inconsistency.
 Players remember the entries that didn't land, especially when those entries hit beloved franchises hard.
 That kind of history doesn't disappear just because the last three releases were good.
 It takes years of reliable output to change how willing someone is to commit money on day one.